negar-khalili/negar-khalili.github.io/_pages/about.md

 ---

-I am a postdoctoral researcher at IFAU, Sweden and I hold a PhD in Economics from Lund University.
+I am a postdoctoral researcher at the Institute for Labour Market and Education Policy Evaluation (IFAU) in Sweden and I hold a PhD in Economics from Lund University.

 My main research field is labor economics, with a focus on topics on gender and how early childhood experiences influence long-term outcomes.
 I also have a growing interest in education-related topics, particularly how policies and interventions shape human capital development across different stages of life.